 Description Specifies the keywords file that can be used to assign keywords to clips or to search the clips database.
-Values The following values are possible: : No keywords file is selected, and the keyword assignment and related search functions are not available.
+Values The following values are possible: No keywords file is selected, and the keyword assignment and related search functions are not available.
 SERVER: The keywords file sent by the active EVS server to all systems on the SDTI network will be used.
-This value is only available if the SDTI network is used. <keywords file="" name="">: Other file names will appear if keywords files (files with a .KWD extension) have been loaded in the C:\LSMCE\DATA\KWD directory of the system.
+This value is only available if the SDTI network is used.
+Keywords file name>: Other file names will appear if keywords files (files with a .KWD extension) have been loaded in the /mnt/apps/data/kwd directory of the system (/kwd via FTP).
 Keyword files can be imported using the Import/Export Keyword Files function in the Multicam Setup window.
-See section "Importing and Exporting Keyword Files" on page 46 for details about keyword import/export function, See the "Keyword Management" section in the Multicam operational manual for details about the keywords file format and keywords-related functions, </keywords> Default Values (keywords file not selected)
+See section "Importing and Exporting Keyword Files" on page 45 for details about keyword import/export function, See the "Keyword Management" section in the Multicam operational manual for details about the keywords file format and keywords-related functions, Default Values (keywords file not selected)